 Self-isolation is really important because if we get it right, it will greatly reduce the overall amount of infection your household could pass on to others in the community.

-Supporting you through self-isolation or COVID-19 illness
+Questions and advice on self-isolation or COVID-19 illness

 If it is safe to do so, you could also: